-In June 2021, the final working capital adjustment was made for the Crimson Transaction, which resulted in an increase in the assets acquired of \$.8 million (as further described above in Note 3 ("Acquisition").
+In June 2021, the final working capital adjustment was made for the Crimson Transaction, which resulted in an increase in the assets acquired of \$1.8 million (as further described above in Note 3 ("Acquisition").
 This resulted in 37,043 Class A-1 Units being issued to the Grier Members.
 The newly issued units resulted in an increase in non-controlling interest of \$883 thousand.

 After working capital adjustments, the fair value of the Grier Members' noncontrolling interest, which is represented by the Crimson Class A-1, Class A-2, and Class A-3 Units listed above, was \$116.2 million as of the acquisition date (as further described in Note 3 ("Acquisitions")).
 As described further below, the Class A-1, Class A-2, and Class A-3 Units may eventually be exchanged for shares of the Company's common and preferred stock subject to the approval of the CPUC ("CPUC Approval").
-The Crimson Class A-1, Class A-2, and Class A-3, Class A-4, C
+The Crimson Class A-1, Class A-2, and Class A-3 Units held by the Grier Members and the Class B-1 Units held by the Company represent economic interests in Crimson while the Class C-1 Units represent voting interests.